Bero898/DataProductsAgents/README.md

 Example data products can be found in the [`Data Products`](Data%20Products/README.md) directory.
 The [`example-DPs/ChatGPT_DMesh`](Data%20Products/example-DPs/ChatGPT_DMesh) subdirectory provides the synthetic data mesh used for testing with [`test.py`](test.py).

+NOTE: Additionally [`example-DPs/ChatGPT_DMesh`](Data%20Products/example-DPs/ChatGPT_DMesh) has a folder Results, this contains the results obtained from running test.py (that is the compatibility reports).
+If test.py is not working consider deleting this folder as it will reset the compatibility reports.
+Similarly if the metrics are not running consider deleting their corresponding folder in [`GEvalTest/ChatGPT_DMesh`](Data%20Products/GEvalTest)

 ## Environment Setup

 **Important:**